-Most people don’t think about Repairing vs. Replacing their garage doors until something happens.
+You don’t think about replacing vs. repairing your garage door until something happens.
 Garage doors open and close around 1,500 times a year as families rush off to work, school, soccer games, and other appointments.
 That’s quite a workout to expect from your garage door.

 Over time these doors begin to show wear and tear from such frequent use.
 Paint begins to peel, screws become warped and damaged, and panels become cracked.

 So, how do you know when it’s better to repair the issues with the door or purchase a new door entirely?

 This article will examine the pros and cons of repairing vs. replacing your garage door.

 Let’s start by looking at repairing your garage door.

 Buying a new garage door can be pretty expensive.
 Often, garage door owners seek repair for minor things like locks, springs, sensors, and cables.
 These repairs cost much less than replacing the whole door.

 Issue Fixed Quicker

 Problems with garage doors are usually fixed quickly.
 You can avoid accidents and keep your car safe.
 A faulty garage door can wreak havoc on your vehicle.